Hartshead Moor services

 Trivia and History

 Despite many motorists imagining that this part of the M62 is very rural, it's in fact very busy, with four lanes and two interchanges close by.
-For reasons that aren't clear, the eastern approach is extremely well signed.
+For reasons that aren't clear, the eastern approach to the service area is extremely well signed.

 See also: M62 Service Area Planning

-On 22 May 1973 the westbound restaurant was opened to the press, as part of celebrations of the completion of the M62.
+The westbound restaurant was opened to the press on 22 May 1973, as part of celebrations of the completion of the M62.
 The rest of the facilities were phased in until 5 July 1973.

 The parking layout was designed to minimise the incline for large vehicles.
 It allowed for 346 cars, 161 lorries and 15 coaches.
 The restaurant sat 600 people in total across the public and transport cafés, with large windows making the most of the view to the south west.